Jojendersie/Bim/readme.md

 	reflectivity    Fresnel offset term F0.                                         {0.05}
 	optDensity		Absorption coefficient (RGB) and real refraction index N.       {0, 0, 0, 1.3}

+`thinLayer`: a material for leaves and foils.
+If transmitted the render expects to be in free space again instead of inside a model.

+	backscatterColor   Procentual amount of back scattered light (if not reflected  {0.5, 0.5, 0.5}
+                       specular before).
+    transmittance      Procentual amount of transmitted light.                      {0.5, 0.5, 0.5}
+                       backscatterColor + transmittance <= 1!
+    roughnessUp        Surface roughness in normal direction.
+(S)                   {1.0}
+    roughnessDown      Surface roughness opposed to the normal.
+(S)                 {1.0}
+    scatteringStrength "Roughness" for transmitted light.
+(S)                       {1.0}

 where `(S)` is a scalar, `(RGB)` is an RGB color in [0,1]^3, `[]` note value intervals or units and `{x}` the default values.
 Every property is optional (its default is used if not given).